 Tobyhanna State Park

 On the northern end of Monroe County, Tobyhanna State Park's 170-acre lake glitters invitingly against the surrounding forests and hills of the Pocono Plateau.
-Circle the shore with a hike or cycle along on the 5.1-mile Lakeside Trail, or get on the water to do some fishing and paddling.
-Common species in this warm water fishery include bass, pickerel, yellow perch, catfish and sunfish, with stocked brook and brown trout.
-Splash and swim on the sandy beach during the summer, or enjoy ice skating, cross-country skiing or snowmobiling in the winter.
+Circle the shore with a hike or cycle along on the 5.1-mile Lakeside Trail or get on the water to do some fishing and paddling.
+Common species in this warm water lake include bass, pickerel, yellow perch, catfish and sunfish, with stocked brook and brown trout.
+Splash and swim on the sandy beach during the summer or enjoy ice skating, cross-country skiing or snowmobiling in the winter.

 Top